 The damage: Expect to pay £15 with drinks

-The good: The mochi and cheese okonomiyaki was worth the trip alone and if you fancy a little taste of Osaka and a decent price then come here.
-You really can’t ask for more for the price of a coffee shop sandwich I know what I’d rather be spending my money on.
+The good: The mochi and cheese okonomiyaki was worth the trip alone and if you fancy a little taste of Osaka at a wallet friendly price then come here.
+You really can’t ask for more for the same money as a coffee shop sandwich, I know what I’d rather be spending my money on.

 The bad: The other dishes were average compared to our much and cheese okonomiyaki.
 It’s cash only and no booking too so be prepared.